 A group of radical Islamists, having been provoked by several local political leaders, gathered in front of the hotel following Friday prayer and accused conference participants for being infidels.

 Thirty-three intellectuals, two hotel staff members and two protesters died in the fire.
-Nesin was able to escape because the attackers initially failed to recognize him, only to be beaten by his saviors as they escaped the building.
+Nesin was able to escape because the attackers initially failed to recognize him.